penarichard53/SDHacks2018/README.md

 ## Deployment
-Open a new terminal and turn on the virtual ethereum network with `$ ganache-cli` The `ganache-cli` will give you a 12 work token to be input into meta mask, once the connection is made with the private server, call the run script with `$ npm run`
+Open a new terminal and turn on the virtual ethereum network with `$ ganache-cli` The `ganache-cli` will give you a 12 word token to be input into meta mask, once the connection is made with the private server, call the run script with `$ npm run`

 ## Inspiration